Marci599/neoarc.github.io/_wiki/sfmb_tutorial_sprites.md

   	- For example, in the `Helmet.sprite` file, the `sprite frame` with index 7 is always the front-facing spiny helmet sprite no matter what.
   - You can read the full list on this page: [[sfmb_sprite_index]]{Sprite indexes}

+## Hotkeys

+- CTRL + MouseWheel: Zoom
+- W, A, D, X keys: Move offset

 # Workflows

-- If you make changes to the `.png` files, make sure to press `Reload Image` on the `Home` tab so that SpriteEditor displays the latest version of the spritesheet image.
+- If you make changes to the `.png` files, make sure to press `Reload Image` on the `Home` tab in the SpriteEditor, so it displays the latest version of the spritesheet image.
 - If you are working with HD sprites (@2x), check the `Load HD Texture` checkbox on the `Options etc.` tab.
 - Regularly check for updates by pressing the `Check update` button on the `Options etc.` tab.
 - Don’t forget to save regularly!